swipswaps/block-trends/README.md

 Install NodeJS packages with `yarn install` and run `yarn start` to start a dev server.

+Use `yarn test` to start the tests.

-Below you will find the generated information on how to perform common tasks for projects that have been created by "create-react-app".<br>
+Below you will find the generated information on how to perform common tasks for projects that have been created by "create-react-app".

 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents